 There are several ways to help prevent anaplasmosis.
 The best prevention method is to take precautions against coming into contact with ticks.

 If someone sustains a tick bite, they should immediately and completely remove it from their body.
-A tick needs to stay attached for 4–24 hours to transmit the bacteria responsible for anaplasmosis.
-Removing the tick can prevent transmission.
+A tick needs to stay attached for

 A person can help prevent tick bites by: